AnnalieseRozvany/Bookworm/README.md

 # Bookworm
+A university C assignment.
+Passed all test cases and received full marks.

 A program that performs queries on a graph of books.
 The books themselves are represented as an array of book_node_t and contain categorised edges linking to other books.
 The assignment had a leaderboard which timed our assignents, and ranked us against our peers.